ClaraLovesFunk/FLUFFY-MLLM-Benchmark/ressources/readme/README_TEXT.md

 4. For further information about the implementation read the respective README.md.

 5. If you added a new model to the benchmark do the following before running inference:
-    - add the model name in `config.json`.
+    - add the model name in [config.json](config.json).
-    - Go to `utils/answer_processing.py` and add another condition for your model to the function `extract_answer()`.
+    - Go to [utils/answer_processing.py](utils/answer_processing.py) and add another condition for your model to the function `extract_answer()`.
 Follow the example of one of the models that were already implemented that you can see in that function.
-    - Go to `inference` and create a new directory with the name of your model.
+    - Go to [inference](inference) and create a new directory with the name of your model.
 Create the files README.md, inference.py.
-In `infernce.py` you need to actually write the implementation for your model.
-Ultimately this script needs to be run by `run_inference.py.
+In [inference](inference) you need to actually write the implementation for your model.
+Ultimately this script needs to be run by [run_inference.py](run_inference.py).
 You can use other models such as idefics as examples.

 ### Run Inference